The Death of Richie (1977)

 Until something changes, we’ll never have peace.

 Richie’s problem, as I saw it, is being too soft.
-He has good intentions, couldn’t handle his reds, hugged his dad when he’s happy.
+He had good intentions, couldn’t handle his reds, hugged his dad.
 He’s the boy every mother dreams of, then he’s not.
 Carrying him from school, Richie’s parents bear him between them like Jesus bore the cross.

 The film knew its audience, the anxious suburban parent.
-The parents aren’t perfect but they mean well.
-Police officers are friends.
 There’s not a single non-white actor.
+Richie's parents aren’t perfect but they mean well.
 The writers give parents what they want, good kid gone bad, not born bad, not made bad, nothing that could be traced back to them.

 You know time’s up for Richie when his dad finds his secret hiding place.
-In a fit of fury, Richie’s dad destroys all of it, lights, posters, stereo.
-In a few years my mom would do the same to my bedroom bedroom.
+In an outburst of fury, Richie’s dad destroys all of it, lights, posters, stereo.
+In a few years my mom would do the same thing to my bedroom.

-In the middle of his violent outburst, Richie’s dad pauses.
+In the middle of his violence and anger, Richie’s dad pauses.
 The camera closes in on him and we see he’s breathless, frightened.

-I remember Richie killing his father in the end.
-I can see Richie standing above his father on the stairs, gun in hand, but that’s not what happens.
-In the movie, as in real life, Richie Diener’s father shot and killed him in what authorities determined to be self-defense.
+I remember that Richie kills his father in the end.
+I can see Richie holding the gun, looming over his father on the stairs, but that’s not what happens.
+In the movie, just like in life, Richie Diener's father shot and killed him in their home, an act deemed self-defense.

-The final scene feels sparse: Richie and his parents, Richie and his dad.
+In my mind, the final scene is dark and sparse: Richie and his dad.
 Richie taunts his dad.
 Go ahead, kill me, go ahead.
 Richie looks possessed, then exhausted, then undead.